theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Enter Internship Entry From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
-2. User selects the option to add a new internship.
-3. System prompts the user to input internship details such as title, company, start/end dates, etc.
-4. User inputs valid internship details.
+2. User uses the command and inputs internship details.
-5. System validates the input data.
+3. System validates the input data.
-6. System saves the internship information.
+4. System saves the internship information.
-7. System displays a confirmation message indicating successful submission.
+5. System displays the added internship details in the message box.
+6. Internship details are now visible in the main window.

 Use case ends.

 **Extensions** <br>
 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
-5a.
-User inputs invalid internship details. <br>
+3a.
+System recognizes that user has entered invalid internship details. <br>
-5a1.
-System displays an error message indicating the specific validation error(s). <br>
+3a1.
+System displays an error message indicating the validation error(s). <br>
-6a.
-System fails to save the internship information. <br>
-6a1.
-System displays an error message and prompts the user to retry or cancel the submission.

 Use case ends.

 **Use Case: Edit Internship Entry From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
-2. User selects the option to view all internship details.
-3. System retrieves and displays a list of all entered internship details.
-4. User selects the internship entry to be modified.
+2. User uses the command to input the internship to be edited and the modifications.
-5. System presents the selected internship details for editing.
-6. User modifies the necessary internship details.
-7. System validates the modified data.
+3. System validates the modified data.
-8. System saves the updated internship information.
+4. System saves the updated internship information.
-9. System displays a confirmation message indicating successful modification.
+5. System displays all internship details (modified and unmodified) in the message box.
+6. Internship details (with updates) are now visible in the main window.

 Use case ends.

 **Extensions**

 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
-4a.
-User cancels selecting the internship entry to be modified. <br>
-4a1.
-System cancels the modification process and returns the user to the list of internship details. <br>
-6a.
-User inputs invalid internship details. <br>
+3a.
+System recognizes that user has entered invalid values for one or more field(s). <br>
-6a1.
-System displays an error message indicating the specific validation error(s). <br>
+3a1.
+System displays an error message indicating the validation error(s). <br>
-7a.
-System fails to validate the modified data. <br>
-7a1.
-System displays an error message and prompts the user to correct the data. <br>
-8a.
-System fails to save the updated internship information. <br>
-8a1.
-System displays an error message and prompts the user to retry or exit.

 Use case ends.

 **Use Case: Delete Internship Entry From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
-2. User selects the option to view all internship details.
-3. System retrieves and displays a list of all entered internship details.
-4. User selects the internship entry to be deleted.
+2. User uses the command to specify which internship entry is to be deleted.
-5. System prompts the user to confirm the deletion.
-6. User confirms the deletion action.
-7. System removes the internship entry.
+3. System removes the internship entry.
-8. System displays a confirmation message indicating successful deletion.
+4. System displays a confirmation message indicating successful deletion.

 Use case ends.

 **Extensions**

 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
-4a.
-User cancels selecting the internship entry to be deleted. <br>
-4a1.
-System cancels the deletion process and returns the user to the list of internship details. <br>
-6a.
-User cancels the deletion confirmation. <br>
-6a1.
-System cancels the deletion process and returns the user to the list of internship details. <br>
+2a.
+System recognizes that user has entered invalid internship index. <br>
+2a1.
+System displays an error message indicating the index error. <br>

 Use case ends.

 **Use Case: Sort Internship Entries From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
-2. User selects the option to view all internship details.
+2. User uses the command to specify how the visible internships should be sorted.
-3. System retrieves and displays a list of all entered internship details.
-4. User selects the sorting option for internships.
-5. System sorts the internship entries based on the selected criteria.
+3. System displays the internship entries in the specified order, within the main window.
-6. User verifies the sorted order of internship entries.

 Use case ends.

 **Extensions**

 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
-3a.
-System fails to retrieve all internship details. <br>
+2a.
+System recognizes that user has entered invalid sort conditions. <br>
-3a1.
-System displays an error message and prompts the user to retry or exit. <br>
+2a1.
+System displays an error message indicating the error(s). <br>

 Use case ends.

 **Use Case: Find Internship Entries From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
-2. User enters a search query for a specific internship title or company.
-3. User submits the search query.
+2. User uses the command to specify which internship entries to find based on the conditions stated by the user.
-4. System retrieves and displays internship entries matching the search query.
+3. System displays the internship entry which match the specified conditions, within the main window.

 Use case ends.

 **Extensions**

 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
-4a.
+3a.
+System recognizes that user has entered invalid find conditions. <br>
+3a1.
+System displays an error message indicating the condition error(s). <br>
+3a.
 No matching internship entries found. <br>
-4a1.
+3a1.
 System displays a message indicating no matching results found. <br>

 Use case ends.

 **Use Case: Add Internship Task From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
-2. User selects the internship entry to which a task will be added.
+2. User uses the command to specify which internship entry to add a task to and the task details.
-3. User selects the option to add a task.
-4. User inputs valid task details.
-5. User submits the form.
-6. System saves the task information.
-7. System displays a confirmation message indicating successful addition of the task.
+3. System displays full list of internships.

 Use case ends.

 **Extensions**

 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
-5a.
-User inputs invalid task details. <br>
+2a.
+System recognizes that user has entered invalid task details. <br>
-5a1.
-System displays an error message indicating the specific validation error(s). <br>
+2a1.
+System displays an error message indicating the task detail error(s). <br>
-6a.
-System fails to save the task information. <br>
-6a1.
-System displays an error message and prompts the user to retry or cancel the submission. <br>

 Use case ends.

 **Use Case: Delete Internship Task From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
-2. User selects the internship entry containing the task to be deleted.
+2. User uses the command to specify which internship task to delete.
-3. User selects the option to delete a task.
-4. User confirms the deletion action.
-5. System removes the task from the internship entry.
-6. System displays a confirmation message indicating successful deletion of the task.
+3. System displays full list of internships.

 Use case ends.

 **Extensions**

 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
-4a.
-User cancels the task deletion confirmation. <br>
-4a1.
-System cancels the deletion process and returns the user to the internship details page. <br>
+2a.
+System recognizes that user has entered an invalid task index. <br>
+2a1.
+System displays an error message indicating the index error. <br>

 Use case ends.

 **Use Case: Set Deadline For Internship Task From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
-2. User selects the internship entry containing the task for which a deadline will be set.
+2. User uses the command to specify which internship task to set a deadline for.
-3. User selects the option to set a deadline for the task.
-4. User inputs a valid deadline date.
-5. User submits the form.
-6. System saves the deadline information for the task.
-7. System displays a confirmation message indicating successful setting of the deadline.
+3. System displays full list of internships.

 Use case ends.

 **Extensions**

 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
-4a.
-User inputs an invalid deadline date. <br>
+3a.
+System recognizes that user has entered an invalid deadline. <br>
-4a1.
-System displays an error message indicating an invalid deadline date. <br>
+3a1.
+System displays an error message indicating the invalid deadline error. <br>
-6a.
-System fails to save the deadline information. <br>
-6a1.
-System displays an error message and prompts the user to retry or cancel the submission. <br>

 Use case ends.

 **Use Case: Open Detailed Internship View From Main Window**

 **MSS**
-1. User accesses the main page.
+1. User accesses the main window.
 2. User selects the internship entry for which the detailed view will be opened.
 3. System displays a detailed view of the selected internship entry.